Godar72/Plagiarism-Detector/README.md

-# DSA in C Based Source Code Plagiarism Detector
+# DSA in C Based Plagiarism Detector

 ## Overview
-Plagiarism Detector is a high-performance command-line tool written in C that analyzes multiple source files to detect code similarity.
-Unlike simple string matching, this tool uses structural analysis to identify overlapping code sequences, making it effective even if whitespace or comments are modified.
+Plagiarism Detector is a high-performance command-line tool written in C designed to analyze multiple source files and documents to detect similarity.
+Unlike simple string matching, this tool uses structural analysis to identify overlapping content, making it effective even if whitespace or formatting is modified.

+It supports C source code files natively and includes integration with pdftotext to enable the comparison of PDF documents.

+## Key Features
+1. Multi-Format Support: Capable of analyzing raw .c code files and .pdf documents (via pdftotext integration).
-It is designed for efficiency, utilizing advanced searching and sorting algorithms to handle file comparisons rapidly.
+2. High Efficiency: utilizes advanced Quick Sort and Binary Search algorithms to handle comparisons rapidly.
+3. Noise Filtering: Automatically normalizes text by removing comments, extra whitespace, and case differences.

 ## Data Structures & Algorithms Used
 This project demonstrates the practical application of several core Data Structures and Algorithms (DSA) concepts to solve a real-world problem: